PERMANENT ESTABLISHMENT IN SPAIN

 Tax:

-- If the parent company is resident in a non-EU country, which hasn’t got a tax treaty with Spain, the payment of a subsidiary’s dividend to its parent will be taxed in Spain at a rate of 19%.
+- If the parent company is resident in a non-EU country which hasn’t got a tax treaty with Spain, the payment of a subsidiary’s dividend to its parent will be taxed in Spain at a rate of 19%.

 - The interest on loans from the shareholders of a subsidiary is normally tax-deductible for the subsidiary, if the transaction is valued on an arm’s-length basis and subject to certain requirements, subject to the limits on deductibility established in corporate income tax legislation.